gi-no/blog_mean_stack/article2.md

     ];
 ```

-On navbar HTML file, change from "link" variable to "link()" function.
-Set item.show() on "ng-show"  to display on when show() returns true.
+On the Navbar HTML file, change from the "link" variable to the "link()" function.
+Set "item.show()" on "ng-show"  to display only when show() returns true.

 client/components/navbar/navbar.controller.html: